 Now some of Google’s fundamental business practices are under fire.
 At issue is the company’s dominance in online search, with more than 60 percent of the U.S. market and an even larger share in Europe.
 The biggest critics, which tend to be other online businesses, argue that Google is skewing search results to favor its own services, that it is making it hard for other businesses to win top ad placements, or that the company is using other sites’ content in unwelcome ways.

-The Federal Trade Commission has embarked on a wide probe of Google, looking for antitrust violations.
+The Federal Trade Commission has embarked on a of Google, looking for antitrust violations.
 The agency is adopting the time-honored way of dealing with market dominators, going back to the meatpackers and steel companies of the 1920s.

 The protracted rituals of antitrust, however, were built for a world in which monopolists stymied innovation, jacked up prices, stifled competition and arm-twisted customers into buying extra goods or services they didn’t need.
 It’s not that simple in high tech.